 Book a tour at night.
 This can be hard to do in the summer when the sun doesn’t set until past 10 p.m., but if you are visiting Edinburgh in any other season, the darkness of night adds to the experience.

-Recommended hotels in Old Town:
+Some Recommended Hotels in Old Town:

 - Leonardo Royal Hotel (near the train station)

-What to pack to visit Edinburgh?
+What to Pack to Visit Edinburgh

 Warm, waterproof wear